telekom/aifoundation-docs/docs/06_Services and Pricing.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# AI Foundation Services: Overview
+# Service Description & FAQ

 Welcome to the information page for the AI Foundation Services by T-Systems.
 Here you will find both the official service description as a PDF and the most important questions and answers (FAQ) about the offering.